How to Treat Hemorrhoids

 Surgical Treatment for Hemorrhoids

-Severe hemorrhoids may require surgical treatment.
+Severe or persistent hemorrhoids may require surgery, usually when:

-• Hemorrhoids are large
+- Hemorrhoids are large

-• Prolapse is severe
+- Prolapse is severe

-• Bleeding is persistent
+- Bleeding is persistent

-• Other treatments have not been effective
+- Other treatments have failed

 Hemorrhoidectomy